Azure/autorest/docs/extensions/readme.md

 ## x-ms-internal

-When an operation contains this extensions, the operation will be generated but not be exposed to user in generated clients.
+When an operation contains this extension, it will be generated but not be exposed to user in generated client.

 **Schema**:
 `true|false`